quokka-dev/quokkadev-cqrs/README.md

 # QuokkaDev.CQRS
 A package for apply CQRS pattern in .NET projects and add cross cutting concerns

-QuokkaDev.CQRS is a wrap around [MediatR](https://github.com/jbogard/MediatR/wiki).
 According to [CQRS Design Pattern](https://martinfowler.com/bliki/CQRS.html) it allow a clear distinction between commands and query.
 It is inspired by this [article](https://cezarypiatek.github.io/post/why-i-dont-use-mediatr-for-cqrs)

 ## Installing QuokkaDev.Cqrs